mkt-kuno/yade_dev_trunk_nogui/doc/sphinx/prog.rst

 .. code-block:: bash

-	YYYY.MM
+	YYYY.MM.0

 where ``YYYY`` is the year and ``MM`` is the month of the release.
-For example, the release file for the January 2022 release should contain the following text:
+For example, the release file for the February 2025 release should contain the following text:

 .. code-block:: bash

-	2022.01a
+	2025.2.0